-- 1. An entry in a Vocal Solo category is for the art of presenting a vocal song selection with ministry effectiveness in mind. - 2.
-Bilingual entries are not permitted. - 3.
-A time limit of 5 minutes is allowed for all vocal solos.
-There are 90 seconds allowed for setup and 90 seconds for tear down. - 4.
-Music must be memorized. - 5.
-Vocal Solos must not contain worship leading elements. - 6.
+- 1. An entry in a Vocal Ensemble/Solo category is for the art of presenting a vocal song selection with ministry effectiveness in mind. - 2.
+A Vocal Ensemble, Small may consist of 2 to 4 eligible students. - 3.
+A Vocal Ensemble, Large may consist of 5 to 10 eligible students. - 4.
+A Vocal Ensemble, Spanish may consist of 2 to 10 eligible students. - 5.
+Bilingual entries are not permitted. - 6.
+A time limit of 5 minutes is allowed for all vocal solos and ensembles.
+There are 90 seconds allowed for setup and 90 seconds for tear down. - 7.
+Music must be memorized. - 8.
+Vocal Solo/Ensembles must not contain worship leading elements. - 9.
 Participants may not ask for special sound settings.
 To ensure consistent sound level, microphones are set prior to the festival by an official sound technician.
-It is the responsibility of the participants to make sure the microphones are turned on and to move microphones to accommodate blend and volume. - 7.
+It is the responsibility of the participants to make sure the microphones are turned on and to move microphones to accommodate blend and volume. - 10.
 Sound track levels may be adjusted to compensate for different recording levels.
 Background vocals are allowed for solo entries.
-If background vocals are used on the soundtrack, they must not be predominant, but must be complementary.
+Background vocals are not allowed for group entries.
+If background vocals are used on the soundtrack of a solo entry, they must not be predominant, but must be complementary.